Twitter Places Warning on a Trump Tweet, Saying It Glorified Violence

 Twitter said that it had made its decision “based on the historical context of the last line, its connection to violence, and the risk it could inspire similar actions today.”

-In the tweet, Mr. Trump called the protesters “thugs” and said he had told Minnesota’s governor that the military “is with him all the way.”
+In the tweet, posted early Friday morning, Mr. Trump called the protesters “thugs” and said he had told Minnesota’s governor that the military was “with him all the way.”

 “Any difficulty and we will assume control but, when the looting starts, the shooting starts,” the president wrote.
 “Thank you!”

+“We haven’t had any serious problems with civil uprising and looting,” he said, “because I’ve let the word filter down that when the looting starts, the shooting starts.”

+“We don’t mind being accused of police brutality,” Mr. Headley also said at that news conference.
+“They haven’t seen anything yet.”

-In Mr. Trump’s tweets about the Minneapolis protests, which he posted early Friday morning, he also criticized Mayor Jacob Frey’s response to the demonstrations.
+In Mr. Trump’s tweets about the Minneapolis protests, the president criticized Mayor Jacob Frey’s response to the demonstrations.

 “I can’t stand back & watch this happen to a great American City,” the president wrote.
 Mr. Trump said Mr. Frey, a Democrat, must “get his act together and bring the City under control, or I will send in the National Guard & get the job done right.”